jacobwinkworth-qa/To-do-List/README.md

 A step by step of how to set up a development environment.

 #### Clone the Repository
-In your desired directory run:
+In a location of you choice, run:

 ```
  git clone https://github.com/JacobWinkworth/tdla.git